lucasjinreal/mumoda/readme.md

 ***Mumoda*** is an inference and finetuning library using *Multi-Modality* learning.
 It already contains some SOTA contractive learning model with multiple modalites.
 Such as *CLIP, DeCLIP, Coca* etc.

-Then main target of **mumoda** is using them for downstream tasks, for instance, text-image, image-caption, or even for object detection etc. To see the big potential of these models transfer to new tasks.
+The main target of **mumoda** is using them for downstream tasks, for instance, text-image, image-caption, or even for object detection etc. To see the big potential of these models transfer to new tasks.

 Features **mumoda** supported now: